MingoMango17/CMSC134-Writeups/Writeup 0/writeup.md

 ![pika face](./pikaface.png)

 Okay, no, not literally you but the "user" itself.
 However, isn't the definition of a threat actor an external entity that poses a threat to an individual or organization?
 Well, yeah, but consider a situation where the user is guillible to the technology it possess.
 They do not understand the concept of keeping one's self safe from the internet (internet because they're more likely to face threats there than their local network).

 The user figures that it is safe clicking on web URLs and downloading strange executables does not pose much as a threat.
 These actions introduces risks to the individual or organization.
 Hence the user is the threat to its self.
 The risks could be mitigated with proper training and decent knowledge.

 ![self sabotage](./selfsabotage.png)

 The action that the user performed allowed "indiscriminate attacks" and these always happen on the wild, the internet.
 A notable destructive instance of such attacks is the WannaCry ransomware, which occurred on May 12, 2017[^3].

 ![WannaCry Ransomware](./wannacry.png)

 On the event that there are certain threat actors targeting an individual or organization, they would do everything they are capable of in order to execute an attack successfully.
 Even with the most secure software, completely locked down devices, and proper authority and control, it would still be possible to successfully launch an attack, albeit small a chance.

-## Attack in Progress
+## Human Factors

 ```
-suggest a better title lol, Human Factor? hmmm Factoring Humans!
-HAH! just kidding...
+what are the human factors? how does it affect security? why do they exists? when does it occur?
 do describe what happens here based on the security principles
 - 2. Consider Human Factor (should be the biggest one here in the writeup)
     - mention about: